brett11/games/README.md

     $ gem install games_bfox

+To play either game (choosing at run time), type the following into your command line:

+    $ games

-To play Mastermind, type the following into your command line to run the game executable :
+To play Mastermind, type the following into your command line:

     $ mastermind

-To play Tic Tac Toe, type the following into your command line to run the game executable :
+To play Tic Tac Toe, type the following into your command line:

     $ tictactoe

+To exit at any time, type the following into your command line:

+    $ exit

 ###...from inside the project